Cat Dandruff: Identifying The Causes & Best Treatment Solutions

 Treat Them For Pests

 Ticks, fleas, parasites, mites.
 These are all pests that wreak havoc on your cat's skin.
 If you suspect your cat has any of these pests, you should book an appointment with their vet.
-Vets may also prescribe antibiotics and steroids for severe cases of itchy, dry skin.
+Vets may prescribe antibiotics and steroids for severe, itchy, dry skin infections.

 CBD Shampoo

-CBD shampoo may be able to soothe areas where your cat feels discomfort, making them less likely to scratch, bite, and excessively lick the area.
-Cannabidiol is a non-intoxicating phytocannabinoid that can improve some common ailments and discomforts.
-The compound interacts with the cannabinoid receptors in your cat's endocannabinoid system (ECS), including those found in their skin.
+CBD shampoo may soothe areas where your cat feels discomfort, making them less likely to scratch, bite, and excessively lick the area.
+Cannabidiol is a non-intoxicating phytocannabinoid that can improve some common ailments and pains.
+The compound interacts with the cannabinoid receptors in your cat's endocannabinoid system (ECS), including those found in their skin cells.

 If your cat doesn't like bath time, you can also drop some CBD oil on your cat's food to give your cat a cannabinoid boost and provide some relief.
 We also offer CBD cat treats that even the pickiest felines can't resist.